How To Ship Electronics Safely

 Shipping Laptops Requires Extra TLC – Tender Labeling Care

 As employers have learned, electronics shipping, especially shipping laptops and other fragile electronics, requires extra care.
-The most important thing to note is that many electronic devices contain a lithium-ion battery.
+The most important thing to note is that many an electronic device contains a lithium-ion battery.
 Since lithium batteries are classified as dangerous goods due to their chemistries, cathodes, and electrolytes, the outside package must clearly indicate their presence.

 And, if you’re wondering, “what’s the big issue with lithium batteries”?
 The crucial issue is that a damaged lithium battery can become an electrical and chemical hazard causing burns, shock, and extreme heat.
 The IATA (International Air Transport Association) requires any shipping packages containing lithium-ion batteries to have durable labels applied to display the correct information and warnings to ensure the safety of the postal service workers handling or exposed to the item in transit3.
 These labels must be printed on synthetic materials that are tear- and scratch-resistant and have a resilient adhesive necessary for various climate conditions and environments.
 (Whew!)
 Plus, you should label your package as “fragile.”